– We do what we say.

 DISTRIBUTION ALONG WITH A HEALTHY PRINT-RUN MATTERS – don’t let anyone tell you different.
 Simply put, no one places their magazines in as many high quality, high traffic locations with the amount we print for each book as we do!
 Call or email us today to find out how we can help you reach your target audience.
 For Advertising Information please contact Beth Ritter at the number or email below.

-* For advertisers who do not know how to calculate a cost per thousand.
-Here is a good example and how you can determine any magazine or book’s cost per thousand:
+* For advertisers who want to calculate a cost per thousand, here is a good example and how you can determine any magazine or book’s cost per thousand:

 Example: The Formula = The Dollar Amount of The Ad divided by The Amount Printed for that issue.
 To show this, we will take our full page rate for our Pocono “Where To” Book.
 Full Page Rate for The Pocono “Where To” Book is $1070 per full page.
 We print 80,000 books per issue – so $1070 / 80,000 x 1000 = $13.38 per 1000.
 Your advertising dollar (the money you spend) should always be broken down on a cost per thousand basis.
 The lower the cost per thousand the better your money is being spent (ie: the more bang for your buck).